Published on

 At this stage, the BIM model captures essential building elements in approximate form.
 The objective is to establish a reliable base for feasibility and early design reviews between the Architect and Owner.

-The BIM model gains detail across all disciplines, including structure and M&E. By LOD 350, coordination between trades is emphasized, with connections and interfaces fully defined for clash detection and constructability checks.
-Early onboarding of subcontractors (i.e. Piping, Ducting, Fire Protection contractors) is essential.
+The BIM model gains detail across all disciplines, including structure and M&E disciplines.
+By LOD 350, coordination between trades is emphasized, with connections and interfaces fully defined for clash detection and constructability checks.

-Subcontractors should be working from a federated, clash-free BIM model when developing the additional detail required for fabrication and assembly.
+During the Construction Documentation phase, the BIM model reaches LOD 400, providing fabrication-level detail for creating comprehensive construction documents.
+Subcontractors should be working from a federated, clash-free BIM model (achieved at LOD 350) when developing the additional detail required for fabrication and assembly.
 This ensures that all architectural, structural, and MEP systems are coordinated before shop drawings are produced.

 An appointed BIM coordinator verifies the as-built condition against the design models.
 Where there is a discrepancy with the BIM model, the Design models need to be updated to reflect the as-built condition of the site.
 Where accuracy is essential, a registered surveyor may be engaged to validate the as-built model.